ragavan-72/Redbus/README.md

-# Redbus_data_scraping_by_using_Selenium_and_run_streamlite_application
+# Redbus_data_scraping_by_using_Selenium_and_run_streamlite_application_with_dynamic_filters
 project Redbus extraxt the information about the GOV bus schedule, fare, seatavailablity and other information by using Selenium.

 Data Scraping:
-Use Selenium to automate the extraction of Redbus data including routes, schedules, prices, and seat availability.
+Used Selenium to automate the extraction of Redbus data including routes, schedules, prices, and seat availability.

 Data Storage:
-Store the data in SQL database.
+used SQL database.

 Business Use Cases: